-But emotions not only impact the things we say and do, they also influence our judgment, and contrary to Wieseltier’s advice, being angry is a pretty reliable way to become less principled.
+But emotions not only impact the things we say and do, they also influence our judgment.
+Contrary to Wieseltier’s advice, being angry is a pretty reliable way to become less principled.
 (We need only recall the last thing we said in anger to recognize that it is a rare instance in which principles are more likely to be upheld with anger than with equanimity.)

 According to psychologists Yoel Inbar and David Pizarro, anger “seems to encourage the use of cognitive ‘shortcuts’ such as stereotypes,” so especially for those committed to combatting bigotry, anger is hardly the right tool.
 Adding disgust to the mix is even more destructive.
 Psychologists Buckels and Trapnell found that disgust “appears to have the unique capacity to foster the social-cognitive dehumanization of outgroup members,” and it is far easier to engage in violence when targets are dehumanized.
 History provides plenty of examples.
 To quote legal scholar, Geoffrey Stone, “We are capable of great ugliness and hatred.
 Let us not kid ourselves.”